Skip to main content

 4. Context: Citations provide traceability back to original conversations

 MemMachine is built on a PostgreSQL database, which uses the pgvector extension to perform an efficient vector similarity search.
 Think of this as a way to instantly find similar or related information.
-The system’s memory is organized across three main tables that work together to store user profiles, conversation history, and the key relationships between them.
+The Semantic Memory system uses two main tables to organize user profiles and their sources.
+Note that raw conversation history is now managed by the separate Episode Store, and semantic features cite those episodes directly.

 Description: This is the main table for storing a user’s profile and their features.
 We use vector embeddings in this table to give us a powerful way to perform semantic searches.Purpose: This is where we store a user’s profile information.
-We use key-value pairs and vector embeddings to make it easy to find relevant user characteristics quickly through a semantic search.Here’s an example Profile table:
+We use a two-level key-value structure (tag → feature → value) and vector embeddings to make it easy to find relevant user characteristics quickly through a semantic search.Here’s an example Semantic table (prof):

 Here are the fields you’ll find in this table: